nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-AB3 My Guest data are saved in the hard disk automatically after any command that changes the data.
+AB3 My Guest data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AB3 My Guest data are saved automatically as a JSON file `[JAR file location]/data/ab3myguest.json`.
+AB3 My Guest data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, AB3 My Guest will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the AB3 My Guest application to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Furthermore, certain edits can cause the AB3 My Guest application to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 ### Archiving data files `[coming in v2.0]`

-_Details coming soon ..._
+A future development is archiving data files to protect against accidental `clear` commands or corrupted data files which cannot be recovered.<br>
+This feature will allow users to archive data files, acting as a backup.

 --------------------------------------------------------------------------------------------------------------------